wptrainingteam/learn-wp-content/tutorials/wp-rest-api-04-modifying-responses.md

     );
 ```

 By default, an array of the post type's prepared data is passed to the get_callback function as the first argument.
-An implementation of the this function could be as straightforward as returning the value of the custom field.
+An implementation of this function could be as straightforward as returning the value of the custom field.

 ```php
 function wp_learn_rest_get_isbn( $book ){